hildensia/matcher/README.md

 ## Expression matching

 You can also match against expressions, that evaluate to a truthy value.
-In these expressions all parameters are set to their actual value at runtime:
+In these expressions all parameters are set to their actual value at runtime.
+Unfortunately we have to put them in a string to evaluate them at call time.
+(You can also put any truthy expression there, that evaluates at definition time):

     @Match
-    def multi_var_expr_func(a: 'a > b', b):
+    def multi_var_expr_func(a, b) -> 'a > b':
         print("a is bigger than b")

     @Match
-    def multi_var_expr_func(a: 'a <= b', b):
+    def multi_var_expr_func(a, b) -> : 'a <= b':
         print("b is bigger than or equal to a")